-CP261 COMPUTER PRESENTATIONS (2.0 credits/36 clock hours) The course will use a problem-solving approach to teach the use of the computer for presentation purposes.
+CP285 COMPUTER PRESENTATIONS (3.0 credits/36 clock hours) The course will use a problem-solving approach to teach the use of the computer for presentation purposes.
 The student will be able to create a business-oriented presentation, document the presentation, and deliver the presentation to an audience.
 The student will be introduced to the concept of integrating spreadsheets, word processing and graphics with the presentation software program.
-Prerequisite: Computer Fundamentals, Introduction to Computing or Introduction to Operating Systems.
+Prerequisite: None.